MrRamyg/docs-test/docs/Legal/tos.md

 <details>
 <summary><strong>3.
 Eligibility and Account Registration</strong></summary>

-### **Eligibility**
+### Eligibility
 - You must be at least **13 years old** to use our services.
-By using our services, you represent and warrant that you meet this age requirement.
+Some features may have additional age or legal requirements.

-- If you are under 13, parental consent may be required for certain services.
+### Account Creation

-### **Account Creation**
+- Provide accurate and truthful information during registration.
-- **Accurate Information:** You agree to provide accurate, complete, and current information during registration.
+- Keep your account credentials confidential and secure.
-- **Responsibility:** You are responsible for maintaining the confidentiality of your account credentials.
+- Notify us immediately of unauthorized access through our [Helpdesk](https://helpdesk.nexarisds.org).

-- **Notify Us:** Report unauthorized account access immediately through our [Helpdesk](https://helpdesk.nexarisds.org).
+NexArisDS reserves the right to terminate or suspend accounts that violate these Terms.

 </details>